bbchung/clighter8/README.md

 ## Compilation Database

-Clighter8 supports compilation database "compile_commands.json" if it exists in current directory.
+Clighter8 supports compilation database if the compilation database exists in current directory.
+It's strongly recommended to provide a compilation database in your project to get the better result of highlight and refactor-rename.
 For more information about compilation database, please reference [Compilation Database][cdb].

 ## FAQ